Let's do this and get recognized!

 There is a $100 non-refundable application fee to apply.
 If approved and finalized, this fee will be applied to your first annual licensing fee payment.
 All fees are in USD (United States dollar).

 We ask for an annual licensing fee of each company (not for each product) for use of the trademarked “Certified Vegan” logo.
-The licensing fee is assessed by the company’s annual revenue (not based on the vegan product or brand) and is due before permission is granted to use the “Certified Vegan” logo.
+The licensing fee is assessed by the company’s annual revenue from the previous fiscal year (not based on the vegan product or brand) and is due before permission is granted to use the “Certified Vegan” logo.

 The licensing fee helps support the Vegan Certification program and promotes vegan products worldwide!